jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 09/12/2022 <!-- lfm -->
+**Last updated:** 09/19/2022 <!-- lfm -->
-1. <!-- lfm -->A Light For Attracting Attention by The Smile
+1. <!-- lfm -->The Suburbs by Arcade Fire
-2. <!-- lfm -->The Suburbs by Arcade Fire
+2. <!-- lfm -->Dubnobasswithmyheadman (20th Anniversary Remaster) by Underworld
-3. <!-- lfm -->Dubnobasswithmyheadman (20th Anniversary Remaster) by Underworld
+3. <!-- lfm -->Unspoken Words by Max Cooper
-4. <!-- lfm -->Unspoken Words by Max Cooper
+4. <!-- lfm -->A Light For Attracting Attention by The Smile
-5. <!-- lfm -->Tiger and the Duke by The Sound of Animals Fighting
+5. <!-- lfm -->Loveless by my bloody valentine